StachuDotNet/building-with-dark/02 The Language and Standard Library/02 The Language and Standard Library.md

 # The Language and Standard Library

+The base types, flow control, and functions available to you throughout your Dark program.

 ## Meta
 Dark (will be) a statically-typed functional/imperitive hybrid, based loosely on ML.
 It's a high level language w/ immutable values, GC, and support for generics / polymorphic types. it's somewhat similar to ocaml/elm, and is influenced by various other languages